-Celebrity Christmas trees – our favourite famous firs
+Celebrity Christmas trees – our favourite famous firs from Kylie Jenner, Peter Andre, Zoella and more

 Britney Spears

+Britney’s gone with a soft pink theme this year – with an, ahem, interesting dress to match!

-Piers clearly agrees with our prediction that tinsel is making a comeback!
+It’s going to be an extra-special Christmas for new dad Tom and hubby Dustin.
+Oh, and they clearly agree with our prediction that tinsel is making a comeback!

 Related: Tinsel is BACK!
 And set to fill our homes this Christmas